McGrapefruit/pink-quanta/content/spaces/quantum-mechanics.md

 $$

-I’ll be honest, formulas like this look really scary.
+I’ll be honest, formulas like this look really scary, if you have no backgroung in math.
-(That is the [[Schrödinger equation]], which describes the wavefunction of a particle.)
+(That is the [[Schrödinger equation]] by the way, which describes the wavefunction of a particle.)

 But QM is not just all about numbers and graphs and complicated formulas.
 One of my favorite books is *Physics and Philosophy* by Werner Heisenberg (one of the founders of quantum mechanics).
-There is hardly any math in there.
+There is hardly any math formulas in there.

-**You dont have to understand Schrödinger equation to read and talk about QM.**